"The school has been recognised for its effective careers guidance and support with a national award."

 Open Days

-Details are provided below of open days being held by local colleges.
+You can find details of college open days being held by local colleges in the Kent Choices link below.
 The aim of these is to:

-Please note, you will need to sign up to these prior to the date to gain access to the relevant information.
+You can sign up to these evenings prior to the date to gain access to the relevant information.
+They run throughout the year so please check regularly for the next date:

 Labour Market Information